 Dr. Keffer earned his MA in philosophy (neurophilosophy track) at GSU in 2009.
 His thesis, “Defending Noë’s enactive theory of perception” was directed by Dr. Andrea Scarantino.
 Dr. Keefer received his Ph.D. in Social Psychology from the University of Kansas in 2014.
 His dissertation was "The use of material objects as a secure base."
 He currently runs the Psychology of Existential Concerns Lab, and he has published numerous articles, including "Is the cure a wall?
 Behavioral immune system responses to a disease metaphor for immigration," "Time-space distanciation: An empirically supported construct for the cultural psychology of time and space," and "When and why does belief in a controlling God strengthen goal commitment?"

-Dr. Katy Fulfer is an Assistant Professor of Philosophy at the University of Waterloo.
+Dr. Katy Fulfer is Associate Professor of Philosophy at the University of Waterloo.